-The potential for immersive experience provision by 360° videos, led YouTube to provide support for such media upload and display in March 2015 through its official website and Android application (Wired, March 2015).
-A new field of VR experiences was also introduced, that of Cinematic Virtual Reality (Nielsen et al., 2016).
+The potential for immersive experience provision by 360° videos led YouTube to provide support for such media upload and display in March 2015, through its official website and Android application [30].
+A new field of VR experiences was also introduced that of Cinematic Virtual Reality [20].
 The difference between Cinematic VR and 360° video applications lies in the better sense of presence, accessibility and camera motion offered by the former due to the use of VR headset devices.
-360° immersive video allowed viewers to become more active by choosing their own point of view to experience a scene and not just following the director's frame shot, providing in this way a more personalised and realistic experience (Ellicom, July 2017).
-360° video VR storytelling experiences allowed producers to create longer lasting impact to the audience though semi-interactive experiences that fall between games design and film production.
-This is achieved by making users to feel like taking part in the action and the narrative (The Guardian, December 2015).
+Three hundred sixty-degree immersive video allowed viewers to become more active by choosing their own point of view to experience a scene and not just following the director's frame shot, providing in this way a more personalised and realistic experience [15].
+Three hundred sixty-degree video VR storytelling experiences allowed producers to create longer lasting impact to the audience though semi-interactive experiences that fall between game design and film production.
+This is achieved by making users to feel like taking part in the action and the narrative [28].

-The work of Adão et al. (2018) introduces a system specification for prototyping immersive experiences based on 360° video complemented with other forms of multimedia content reporting on good levels of functionality-centered usability.
+The work of Adão et al. [1] introduces a system specification for prototyping immersive experiences based on 360° video complemented with other forms of multimedia content reporting on good levels of functionality-centred usability.
 The design of 360° immersive video applications is challenging mainly due to the use of 2D video resources for the creation of interactive experiences in 3D VR worlds, the lack of sense of depth and the weak level of navigation control.
 It is therefore necessary to follow a rigorous methodology to direct the design of such immersive experiences in order to offer satisfying user experience.
-Such challenges that occur when using 360° video to design interactive and immersive applications for VR headsets have been thoroughly presented by Argyriou et al. (2016).
+Such challenges that occur when using 360° video to design interactive and immersive applications for VR headsets have been thoroughly presented by Argyriou et al. [2].

 A systematic design study has been formed with the aim to address those challenges.
-As defined by Pavlik (2018, p.49): "Experiential media forms enable the user to experience stories as a participant in a first-person narrative, rather than merely watch, listen or read the story from a third-person voyeuristic vantage point".
-360° immersive video storytelling applications represent a form of experiential media when experienced through VR headsets.
+As defined by Pavlik [21]: "Experiential media forms enable the user to experience stories as a participant in a first-person narrative, rather than merely watch, listen or read the story from a third-person voyeuristic vantage point".
+Three hundred sixty-degree immersive video storytelling applications represent a form of experiential media when experienced through VR headsets.